Role of many phonon modes on the high-temperature linear-in-$T$ electronic resistivity

 The current work is motivated by the specific question of whether such a linear-in-$T$ resistivity could arise at all, even as a matter of principle, from phonon scattering effects~\cite{Wu2019,DasSarma2020,Hwang2019,DasSarma2022,Sarkar2018}, which is generally discarded by the experts as a possible mechanism for strange metallicity in cuprates~\cite{Greene2020,Hartnoll2022,Phillips2022,Zaanen2019,Legros2019}.
 We emphasize that ``strange metallicity'' is not a sharp concept and consists often of a collection of phenomena, of which a linear-in-$T$ resistivity is perhaps the most discussed aspect.
 We focus \emph{only} on the linear-in-$T$ resistivity and are not discussing any other aspects of ``strange metallicity''~\cite{Greene2020,Hartnoll2022,Phillips2022,Zaanen2019,Legros2019}.
 The goal here is not by any means to claim that phonon scattering is necessarily leading to the observed ``strange metallicity'' in cuprates, but to critically consider whether there are compelling reasons to assert that phonons cannot possibly be playing any role in this physics of linear-in-$T$ resistivity at all.
-This is not an unreasonable goal because (1) no commonly accepted mechanism for this strange metallic behavior is agreed upon by the community in spite of hundreds of papers focused on this topic, and (2) most normal metals (e.g.\ Al, Ag, Cu, Pb) also manifest a linear-in-$T$ resistivity over a large temperature range ($50\,\text{K}$--$800\,\text{K}$) arising entirely from phonon scattering in the high-$T$ equipartition regime ($>T_D/5$, where $T_D$ is the Debye temperature)~\cite{Ziman2001,Ashcroft1976,Grimvall1976,Hwang2019,Min2012}.
+This is not an unreasonable goal because (1) no commonly accepted mechanism for this linear-in-$T$ behavior in cuprates is agreed upon by the community in spite of hundreds of papers focused on this topic, and (2) most normal metals (e.g.\ Al, Ag, Cu, Pb) also manifest a linear-in-$T$ resistivity over a large temperature range ($50\,\text{K}$--$800\,\text{K}$) arising entirely from phonon scattering in the high-$T$ equipartition regime ($>T_D/5$, where $T_D$ is the Debye temperature)~\cite{Ziman2001,Ashcroft1976,Grimvall1976,Hwang2019,Min2012}.
 We mention that our focus is entirely on the linear-in-$T$ resistivity behavior and no other aspects of strange metallicity.
 To avoid any misunderstanding, we emphasize that our focus is entirely on the zero magnetic field situation, which we believe needs to be explained at some level before the more complex situation of magnetotransport in the presence of a magnetic field could be considered.
 The linear-in-$T$ behavior we focus on thus does not persist to arbitrarily low temperatures, applying generally for $T>T_c$ in cuprates (where $T_c$ is the superconducting transition temperature) and for $T>50\,\text{K}$ in most metals.